 The authors would like to thank the company Distribution Innovation AS for giving us access to real-life case data from their newspaper delivery routing system.
-We would also like to thank Morten Smedsrud at SINTEF ICT for his assistance in extracting and processing the data for the DI-NEARP benchmark and for running the Spider solver on all three benchmarks.

 The work presented here has been funded by the Research Council of Norway as a part of the Effekt project (contract number 187293/I40, SMARTRANS), and the DOMinant II project (contract number 205298/V30, eVita).